enzedonline/Human-Activity-Recognition-Using-Smartphones-master/README.md

 This also implies that where there is a directional component being measured (X, Y, Z) then an average value for mean and standard deviation is calculated for each of those.

 ### Determining observation vs variables
+**Note**: while the code book for the source data gives units for the raw signal values, it does not specify the units for the derived time and frequency measurements.
+It is assumed here that they are in Standard International units (seconds and Hertz respectively).
+While this works for the purpose of the exercise, if it's incorrect, and each derived type has differing units, then it would fundamentally change the shape of the final dataset.
+Real world scenario - get clarification from the source before starting.

 There are many ways to slice and dice this dataset, each satisfying the first two principle requirements for tidy data (according to [Hadley Wickham's Tidy Data (Section 2.3)](https://vita.had.co.nz/papers/tidy-data.pdf))

 1. Each variable forms a column.